·

 WALK THROUGH MAIN STREET

-The main street of Mont Saint-Michel, known as Grande Rue or Grand Rue, is a captivating thoroughfare that winds its way through the heart of the island.
-The charming narrow lanes and quaint storefronts on either side reminded us of Diagon Alley, the bustling wizarding marketplace in Harry Potter.
-Lined with historic stone buildings, charming shops, and quaint cafés, this bustling street offers a glimpse into the island's rich history and vibrant atmosphere.
+The main street of Mont Saint-Michel, known as Grande-Rue, is a captivating thoroughfare winding through the heart of the island.
+This charming narrow lane and quaint storefronts on either side reminded us of Diagon Alley, the bustling wizarding marketplace in Harry Potter.
+Lined with historic stone buildings, charming souvenir shops, and cozy cafés, Grande-Rue offers a glimpse into the island's rich history and vibrant atmosphere.

 Old town, Diagon Alley, Mont-Saint-Michel, Baie du Mont-Saint-Michel